parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

-The UUIS for Libvirt to communicate with the Ceph storage cluster.
+The UUID for Libvirt to communicate with the Ceph storage cluster.
 This UUID will be used in all VM configurations for the block device.

 Generate using `uuidgen`.